logzio/ezkonnect-server/api.md

 The response body will be a JSON array of objects, where each object contains the following fields:
 - `name` (string): The name of the updated resource.
 - `namespace` (string): The namespace of the updated resource.
-- `kind` (string): The kind of the updated resource, either deployment or statefulset.
+- `controller_kind` (string): The kind of the updated resource, either deployment or statefulset.
 - `updated_annotations` (object): The updated annotations with their keys and values.
 #### Example Success Response
 ```json